jxxcarlson/MiniLatexTechOverview/overview.md

         |> ListMachine.runMachine addSpace
 ```

-In this way, `renderLatexList` function prodece elements that can be
+In this way, `renderLatexList` function produces elements that can be
 joined end-to-end.

 ### MathJax